aras-p/aras-p.hugo/content/proj.md

 url: proj.html
 ---

 Some free-time and open source programming projects i've got my hands on.
-My _real actual work_ happens on [**Unity**](http://unity3d.com) nowadays &ndash; check it out.
-There were some old things from DOS/ZXSpectrum/Atari times, but I lost them.
-Some of the projects are done with other members of [nesnausk!](http://www.nesnausk.org) group.
+There were some old things from MS-DOS/ZX Spectrum/Atari times, but I lost them.
+Some of the projects are done with other members of [nesnausk!](https://nesnausk.org) group.
 I keep a bunch of smaller recent projects on [**github**](https://github.com/aras-p).